ofcRS/item-to-qr/README.md

 1. **Install Dependencies:** Run `yarn` to install necessary dependencies.
 2. **Start the Server:**
     - For a development server, run `yarn dev`.
     - For an Android device, use the `./build-and-run.sh` script.
+This script initiates the emulator or a connected Android device and then launches the application.

 #### Download the App